Mailman (City Letter Carrier)

 Accessed my opm file on lite blue, what does lost hours mean and how do that affect any retirement issues, Also, a forwarding order expires after 12 months, not 18 months.
 A temporary forward can restart every 6 months, please advise.
 Thanks

-Asked by jvitto48 almost 3 years ago
+Asked by jvitto48 over 3 years ago

 I don’t know how lost hours affects any retirement issues, except if you have too much LWOP, then you may not be eligible for retirement as soon as you think, or it may affect annual leave accumulation.
 Forwarding orders expire in 18 months.
 For the first 12 months, most forwardable mail goes to the recipient’s new address.
 After 12 months until 18 months, the mail would be returned to the sender advising them of the recipients new address.
 I don’t know about limits on temp forwards and how often they can be restarted.
 It wouldn’t be uncommon for someone who is a snowbird to have mail forwarded for more than 6 months when they are at their second home.